sswietoniowski/learning-docker-and-kubernates-demo/README.md

 docker run -p 5000:5000 -p 5001:5001 -d sswietoniowski/todo-api:version2.0
 ```

-In case of the MSSQL version, you need to run the MSSQL container first:
+In the case of the MSSQL version, you need to run the MSSQL container first:

 ```bash
 docker network create todo-app